Aerospace Systems and Training LLC

 Shuttle model

-A replica of the Space Shuttle Discovery (OV-103), this 1/144 scal Dragon Wings model has clear plastic parts to reveal theinner workings of the shuttle!
-You also get finely textured surfaces, realistic engine exhaust nozzles, two prototypical Solid Rocket Boosters (resembling the type that launched the Space Shuttle into orbit from 1981 to 2011), authentic NASA markings, and more.
-18 " tall; includes a display stand.
+A replica of the Space Shuttle Discovery (OV-103), this 1/144 scale Dragon Wings model has clear plastic parts to reveal the inner workings of the shuttle!
+You also get finely textured surfaces, realistic engine exhaust nozzles, two prototypical Solid Rocket Boosters (resembling the type that launched the Space Shuttles into orbit from 1981 to 2011), authentic NASA markings, and more.
+18" tall; includes a display stand.

 Space Shuttle "Discovery" w/Rocket Boosters 1/144 Model